raccoonfangz/raccoonfangz.github.io/about.md

 I also write what some might call amateur philosophy, and about ethics.

 This is a blog with articles, not watertight arguments being sent to a philosophy journal.
-I can, and I will get things wrong, and I'd rather you push back than nod along.
+I can, and I will, get things wrong, and I'd rather you disagree than nod along.

 Not everything needs to be a rigorous ethical treatise, sometimes I just want to say “this feels wrong to me” and put it out there.